axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

     #.
 The quick search input is kept during user session.
     #.
 The quick search is not affected by widget filter.
     #.
 When widget width is less than 400px, the textbox disappear.
+    #.
+The number of columns that allow for quick search will decide the scope of the feature.